 Ten years ago, the sudden and shocking collapse of investment bank Lehman Brothers sent shockwaves reverberating through the financial, economic, and political world.
 Since then, citizens, academics, and policymakers have been wandering through the rubble, slowly trying to put the pieces back together.

-On the ten-year anniversary of the Global Financial Crisis, we take a look back at its labyrinth pathologies and wide-ranging consequences.
+On the ten-year anniversary of the Global Financial Crisis, we take a look back at its labyrinthine pathologies and wide-ranging consequences.

 The Blind Spot